-USE CASE

-INTERFERENCE HUNTING
+USE CASE INTERFERENCE HUNTING

 Interference is often the result of issues such as highpowered, low-powered, pulsed signals or signals with a non-standard center frequency.
-In conflict scenarios, which frequently occur in areas with civilian infrastructure, interference sources are equally likely to originate from civilian frequencies as from military ones.

 To effectively practice what to do when interference is detected, instructors can design scenarios that simulate environments with multiple spectrum users, including licensed entities like FM radio broadcasters, across various frequency bands.
 By intentionally introducing issues-such as increasing signal power within a specific frequency band-operators are prompted to troubleshoot potential interference.
 This involves examining each frequency band to identify anomalies and subsequently geolocating the interfering transmitter.